Department of the Army, DoD.

 1. When imposing a suspension or revocation because of an off-installation offense, the effective date should be the same as the date of civil conviction, or the date that State or host-nation driving privileges are suspended or revoked.
 This effective date can be retroactive.

 2. No points are assessed for revocation or suspension actions.
-Except for implied consent violations, revocations must be based on a conviction by a civilian court or courts-martial, nonjudicial punishment under Article 15, UCMJ, or a separate hearing as addressed in this part.
-If revocation for implied consent is combined with another revocation, such as 1 year for intoxicated driving, revocations may run consecutively (total of 24 months) or concurrently (total of 12 months).
+Except for implied consent violations, revocations must be based on a conviction by a civilian court or courts-martial, non-judicial punishment under Article 15, UCMJ, or a separate hearing as addressed in this part.
+If revocation for implied consent is combined with another revocation, such as one year for intoxicated driving, revocations may run consecutively (total of 24 months) or concurrently (total of 12 months).
 The installation commander's policy should be applied systematically and not on a case-by-case basis.

 The traffic point system provides a uniform administrative device to impartially judge driving performance of Service and DLA personnel.
 This system is not a disciplinary measure or a substitute for punitive action.
 Further, this system is not intended to interfere in any way with the reasonable exercise of an installation commander's prerogative to issue, suspend, revoke, deny, or reinstate installation driving privileges.